-The net proceeds from the sale of the shares of class A common stock offered by this prospectus supplement and the accompanying prospectus are expected to be approximately \$219.9 million, after deducting the underwriters' discounts and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares of class A common stock in full, the net proceeds will be approximately \$252.9 million.
+The net proceeds from the sale of the shares of class A common stock, other than the borrowed shares, offered by this prospectus supplement and the accompanying prospectus, will be approximately \$165.1 million, after deducting the underwriters' discounts and commissions and estimated offering expenses.
+If the underwriters exercise their option to purchase additional shares of class A common stock in full, the net proceeds will be approximately \$192.6 million.